envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 2. Add a new schematic document to the project, followed by a new PCB document, both named SimpleSynth
 3. The primary component of our circuit board will be the Teensy 4.1, so we need to either create our own schematic symbol and footprint, or download one from SnapEDA.com:
 4. [Teensy4.1 Design Files](https://www.snapeda.com/search/?q=Teensy+4.1&SEARCH=Search&sort=&resistance=&tolerance=&search-type=parts) ( I created my own schematic and footprint, so if you download them, yours may look different )
-5. The next component we’ll need is the Texas Instruments CD74HC4067M, which is a 16-channel Multiplexer/demultiplexer. ( The MUX/DeMUX chip is what we’ll use for the extra digital inputs we need for the 12 keys on the keyboard )
+5. The next component we’ll need is the Texas Instruments CD74HC4067M, which is a 16-channel Multiplexer/demultiplexer. ( The MUX/DeMUX chip is what we’ll use for the analog control inputs from the potentiometers )
 6. Unlike the Teensy, we can find this chip by using the Manufacturer Part Search in Altium.
 Just paste the part number in the search dialog and choose the first part that comes up. ( verify that this is the SMD version of the chip and not the through hole version )
 7. Now we need an LED and a resistor which will serve as our power indicator.
 Use the Manufacturer Part Search to find “LED 0805” and “resistor 0805” and place both components.
 Change the resistor’s comment to “560R” (560 Ohms)
 8. Add a GND port to all GND pins and pin 2 of the LED.